microsoft/vscode-cmake-tools/docs/cmake-presets.md

 ![Screenshot of the CMake sidebar Project Status View, showing the active Configure Preset, Build Preset, and Test Preset.](images/cmake-presets.png)

-To show or hide individual status bar icons, you can modify `cmake.statusbar.advanced` in `settings.json`.
+To show or hide individual status bar icons, you can modify `cmake.options.advanced` in `settings.json`.
 For more information on how to configure your view, please see our [CMake view configuration docs](cmake-options-configuration.md)

 ## Add new presets